 Investor advocacy groups, certain institutional investors, investment funds, lenders, market participants, shareholders, customers, and other stakeholders have focused increasingly on the environmental, social, and governance (ESG) or "sustainability" practices of companies.
 These parties have placed increased importance on the implications of the social cost of their investments.
 If our ESG practices do not meet investor, lender, or other industry stakeholder expectations and standards, which continue to evolve, our access to capital may be negatively impacted based on an assessment of our ESG practices.
-These limitations, in both the debt and equity markets, may materially negatively affect our ability to manage our liquidity, our ability to refinance existing debt, grow our businesses, implement our strategies, our results of operations, and the price of our common stock.
+These limitations, in both the debt and equity markets, may materially negatively affect our ability to manage our liquidity, refinance existing debt, grow our businesses, and implement our strategies, as well as adversely impact our results of operations and the price of our common stock.

 Our sustainability report details how we seek to manage our operations responsibly and ethically.
-The sustainability report includes our ESG policies and practices on a variety of matters, including, but not limited to, Board and management sustainability oversight, governance and ethics, environmental compliance, climate change, employee health and safety practices, human capital management, product sustainability and stewardship, supply chain management, and workforce inclusion and diversity.
+The sustainability report includes our ESG policies and practices on a variety of matters, including, but not limited to, Board and management sustainability oversight, governance and ethics, environmental sustainability, climate change and greenhouse gas emissions reduction, employee health, safety, inclusion and diversity, product stewardship, quality and safety management, and supply chain social standards and compliance.
 In the past few years, we broadened the scope of the Board's Nominating, Governance and Sustainability Committee to include oversight of our ESG programs and related risks.
-We also added positions, including our first Chief Human Resources Officer, ID&E Director, and Sustainability Manager to help lead and evaluate our ESG practices.
-Also, in 2022, we conducted our first materiality assessment to identify ESG-related opportunities that will drive the most value for our company and those we serve.
+We also added positions including our first Chief Human Resources Officer and Sustainability Director to help lead and evaluate our ESG practices.
+In 2022, we conducted our first materiality assessment to identify ESG-related opportunities that will drive the most value for our company and those we serve.
 We engaged a broad variety of our stakeholders to get their input on which ESG topics were of the highest importance to them.
 We also assessed our ability to make a positive business impact in these same ESG areas.
 Together, this information is helping to better inform us as we prioritize and advance our ESG strategies.
-We expect to share the results of the materiality assessment and key ESG objectives, goals, and targets later in 2023 or in the first half of 2024.
+We expect to share the results of the materiality assessment and key ESG objectives and goals in the first half of 2024.
 However, it is possible that stakeholders may not be satisfied with our ESG practices or the speed of their adoption.
-In addition to the costs associated with the above mentioned positions, we could also incur additional costs and require additional resources to monitor, report, and comply with various ESG practices.
+In addition to the costs associated with the above-mentioned positions and other activities, we could also incur additional costs and require additional resources to monitor, report, and comply with various ESG practices.
 Also, our failure, or perceived failure, to meet the standards set forth in the sustainability report could negatively impact our reputation, employee retention, and the willingness of our customers and suppliers to do business with us.
 Our sustainability